 Fines not paid will result in a hold being placed on the student’s account.
 Students receiving an excess number of tickets will be referred to the Student Life Office for discipline referral regarding Failure to Comply with Campus Policies.

 Parking and traffic fine appeals must be made and received within ten (10) days of the offense at the Campus Safety and Security Office, located in Berchmans 012.
-The Director of Campus Safety will review all appeals.
+The Director of Campus Safety and Security will review all appeals.
 Outstanding fines must be paid prior to registering for the next academic semester.

 Appeal forms may be obtained from the Business Office or the Campus Safety and Security Office.